choudharikiranv15/AI-Powered-PDF-Question-Generator/Readme.md

 2. **Enter API Key**: User enters their Google Gemini API key.
 3. **Locate Question Page**: The app finds which page contains the entered question number.
 4. **Render Page Image**: That page is rendered into a high-quality PNG using PDF.js.
-5. **AI Prompting**: The image is sent to Gemini with a custom prompt asking it to generate a new question.
+5. **AI Prompting**: The image is sent to Gemini with a custom prompt asking it to generate a new MCQ.
-6. **Display Result**: The original page and the new question are shown side-by-side.
+6. **Display Result**:

-> ✅ This process offloads complex parsing to Gemini AI, ensuring reliable, visually-aware results.
+   - The app shows the original PDF page.
+   - It displays a new MCQ with **4 options**.
+   - The **correct answer is highlighted in green** for clarity.

 ---